 SUPPORTED PLATFORMS:

-- Windows 10 64 bit, Windows 11 64 bit.
-Nvidia GPU required.
-Intel or AMD x86 64 required (ARM is not supported)
+- Windows 10 64 bit / Windows 11 64 bit: Nvidia GPU required (any RTX models, older models before RTX will probably fail).
+CPU Intel or AMD x86 64 required (ARM is not supported on windows)

 - Mac Intel models: Requires a discrete GPU from AMD

-- Linux : Rocky 9.3 64bit (Click here for Linux installation specific instructions).
-Other Linux distros should work well, but that is the one currently in use by our developers and our support team, so it is the supported one).
+Other Linux distros should work well, but that is the one currently in use by our developers and our support team, so it is the officialy supported distro).

-- Virtual machines and headless servers: Many customers have reported good success running Mistika Workflows on virtual machines.
+Several customers have reported good success running Mistika Workflows on virtual machines.
 However all virtual environments are different to each other so we can not offer official warranty or support for them, although we will always try to help.
-Note that running Mistika Workflows in a virtual machine requires an NVIDIA GPU and the NVIDIA propietary driver running providing graphic contexts for Cuda, OpenGL and OpenCL, similar to physical system.

 HARDWARE CONSIDERATIONS FOR IMAGE PROCESSING AND TRANSCODING:

-A good part of the Mistika Workflows processing is made in the GPU: Transcoding some image formats, using display filters, resolution changes, colour transformations, effects, compositing, etc. For that reason having a modern GPU is highly recommended, but it does not need to be high end, for example a small GeForce is normally enough for good performance on Windows and Linux.
+A good part of the Mistika Workflows processing is made in the GPU: Transcoding image formats, using display filters, resolution changes, colour transformations, effects, compositing, etc. For that reason having a modern GPU is highly recommended, but it does not need to be high end, for example a small GeForce is normally enough for good performance on Windows and Linux.

 The rest of compressed codecs are purely based on CPU and can take advantage of as many CPU cores as available.
 Among others: Apple ProRes, EXR compressed, J2K, MXF compressed, etc.